sds-smith/assemble-the-jams/README.md

   * **`Added the Login component`**.
 This gatekeeper component was not part of the base build, but it was added to solve two problems:
     - Because the app is in Development mode, Spotify requires the user to be explicitly granted access.
 Without access, they cannot successfully authenticate and will not receive search results.
+    - Additionally, once the user is registered, because of the type of authentication used (Implicit Grant Flow), if the user executes a search without an access token present, the app does not return any results in the SearchResults.
+From the user perspective, it appears that nothing happened.
+They will see results on the second and subsequent attempts, but this is not good user experience.
-    - If the user indicates they are a new user, the Login onSubmit renders a pop-up registration form.
+    - In Login, if the user indicates they are a new user, the onSubmit renders a pop-up registration form.
 Otherwise, an access token GET request is sent to Spotify, then with an access token present, Login is replaced by SearchBar.
-    - Additionally, once the user is registered, because of the type of authentication used (Implicit Grant Flow), when the user executes a search without an access token present, the app does not return any results in the SearchResults.
-From the user perspective, it appears that nothing happened.
-They will then see results on the second and subsequent attempts, but this is not good user experience.
-    - This happens because of the nature of Implicit Grant Flow and the internal logic of the app's 'getAccessToken' Spotify method.
-I first attempted to fix this with a recursive call within Spotify.getAccessToken, but without success.
-    - The Login component prevents this UX glitch by ensuring a fresh access token is present whenever the 'Search' button is clicked
+    - The Login component prevents these UX glitches by ensuring the user is registered before authenticating, then ensuring a fresh access token is present whenever the 'Search' button is clicked
   * **`Added the RegistrationForm popup component`**, as described above.
   * **`Added event listeners for an 'enter' keypress`** in both the SearchBar and Playlist components, bound to their respective buttons
   * **`Added input field clean-ups`** to button clicks in both SearchBar and Playlist